-As Fenwick High School celebrates its 90th anniversary school year in 2018-19, we are excited to publicly embark on the Centennial Campaign for Fenwick High School!
+As Fenwick High School celebrates its 90th anniversary school year in 2018-19, we are excited to publicly embark on Excellence, Leadership, Tradition – The Centennial Campaign for Fenwick High School!
 This transformational campaign will lead Fenwick to its centennial celebration in 2028-29 and solidify the future of Fenwick for its second century.

-With the recent announcement of a $3 million gift commitment from Mike Quinlan ’62 (read here) — the single largest gift in Fenwick history — The Centennial Campaign is well on its way to completion of Phase One of Fenwick’s master facilities plan.
+With the recent announcements of two of the largest individual gifts in Fenwick history – $3 million from Mike Quinlan ’62 and $1.5 million from Joe Tate ’62 (link to the right) – The Centennial Campaign is well on its way to completion of phase one of Fenwick’s master facilities plan (pictured above).

-In response to these identified areas of need, Fenwick’s Board of Directors, with the full support of the Dominican Province of St. Albert the Great (based in Chicago), developed a master facilities plan (photo above) to address those needs.
-The soon-to-be-completed strategic plan and any subsequent strategic plans will be in support of this long range vision.
+In response to needs identified in a strategic visioning process several years ago, Fenwick’s Board of Directors, with the full support of the Dominican Province of St. Albert the Great (the central U.S., based in Chicago), developed the master facilities plan to address those needs.
+The recently completed strategic plan is in full support of this long-range vision.

 Planning for Excellence, Leadership, Tradition – The Centennial Campaign for Fenwick High School was then undertaken to not only address the master facilities plan but to address long-term financial challenges.
 The Centennial Campaign is a 10-year, strategic campaign to address Fenwick’s needs for 2029 and beyond.

-Phase One includes two already-completed projects and a major improvement to the Fenwick campus, which begins summer 2018:
+Phase One includes two already-completed projects and a major improvement to the Fenwick campus, which began in summer 2018:

-• The completely refurbished and newly air-conditioned Pearl and Angelo Mazzone Chapel was officially dedicated on October 29, 2017. (see video).
+- The completely refurbished and newly-air conditioned Pearl and Angelo Mazzone Chapel was officially dedicated on October 29, 2017.

-• Fenwick Field (an all-weather, turf field) at the corner of Division and Harlem was dedicated on September 7, 2017.
+- Fenwick Field (an all-weather, turf field) at the corner Division and Harlem was dedicated on September 7, 2017.

-The total cost to complete all three projects of Phase One is $14-15 million.
-Nearly $12 million has been raised to date in The Centennial Campaign with almost $1 million earmarked for tuition assistance and/or endowment. $2 million has already been spent on the Pearl and Angelo Mazzone Chapel and Fenwick Field.
-The Quinlan Parking Center will cost $12 to $13 million (including demolition, remediation, site preparation, temporary paving, etc.), so $3 million to $4 million is still needed to complete Phase One:
+The total cost to complete all three projects of Phase One is $16 to 17 million. $14 million has been raised to date for The Centennial Campaign with nearly $1.5 million earmarked for endowment and tuition assistance.
+About $3.5 million has been spent on the Pearl and Angelo Mazzone Chapel, Fenwick Field, demolition of the apartments and paving of the temporary surface lot, and other campaign expenses.
+The Quinlan Parking Center will cost $13 to $14 million (including utilities, sewer and back-up generator removal/replacement), so $4 to $5 million is still needed to complete Phase One:

 As Fenwick raises the necessary funds and the construction calendar permits, phases two and three of The Centennial Campaign will be completed in the years after 2020 and before our centennial celebration in 2028-29.
-These phases address many areas of student life and academic and arts programming:
+These phases address many student life needs.

 Phase Two — Centennial Addition (view renderings) a four-story, multi-purpose building